 Explained: What is the Jammu and Kashmir Official Languages Bill, 2020

-New Delhi, Delhi, Se0 23: The Lok Sabha passed a bill under which Kashmiri, Dogri and Hindi, apart from the existing Urdu and English, will be the official languages in the union territory of Jammu and Kashmir.
+New Delhi, Sep 23: The Lok Sabha passed a bill under which Kashmiri, Dogri and Hindi, apart from the existing Urdu and English, will be the official languages in the union territory of Jammu and Kashmir.
 Introducing the Jammu and Kashmir Official Languages Bill, 2020, Minister of State for Home G Kishan Reddy said it was a demand of the people of Jammu and Kashmir that the language they speak should be the official language.

 The minister pointed out that 53.26 per cent of the population of Jammu and Kashmir speaks Kashmiri language.